pkoppstein/jm/README.md

     jm.py input.json

-For large inputs, `jm` is typically 3 or more times faster than `jm.py` and consumes significantly less memory, but Pythonistas might find `jm.py` of interest as it is easy to modify.
+For large inputs, `jm` is typically 3 or more times faster than `jm.py` and consumes significantly less memory, but jm.py can be made to ignore comments, and Pythonistas might find `jm.py` of interest as it is easy to modify.

 `jm` requires PHP and requires the installation of [JSON Machine](https://github.com/halaxa/json-machine) package.